 \section{Introduction}

-The automated generation of 3D building models from 2D floor plans constitutes a pivotal challenge in computer vision and image processing.
+The automated generation of 3D building models from 2D floor plans remains a critical challenge in computer vision.
 Floor plans, serving as schematic blueprints, encode essential information regarding the spatial structure of indoor environments.
-However, transforming these 2D representations into three-dimensional models through manual processing incurs substantial temporal and financial costs.
-This labor-intensive nature of manual modeling restricts scalability, limiting its application in large-scale real estate projects or for individual users seeking to visualize personal spaces.
+However, transforming these 2D representations into three-dimensional models through manual processing involves substantial temporal and financial overhead.
+The prohibitive manual effort required for such modeling imposes severe scalability constraints, limiting its application in large-scale real estate projects or for individual users seeking to visualize personal spaces.
 Automation of this workflow offers a pathway to significantly reduce costs, accelerate 3D visualization for real estate marketing, and simplify project planning for private needs.

 Traditional architectural software tools, such as Autodesk Revit, AutoCAD, SketchUp, or ArchiCAD, are primarily tailored for manual design and Building Information Modeling (BIM) workflows.
 These platforms do not inherently support the fully automatic reconstruction of 3D models from raw 2D raster floor plans.
-Instead, they rely heavily on professional expertise and significant user effort to manually trace and define geometry, rendering them unsuitable for high-throughput automation.
-Consequently, there is a growing need for intelligent systems capable of parsing raster schematics without human intervention.
+Instead, they require professional expertise and significant user intervention to trace and define geometry, rendering them unsuitable for high-throughput automation.
+Consequently, there is a growing demand for intelligent systems capable of parsing raster schematics autonomously.

-In this work, we concentrate on the semantic segmentation of walls as a fundamental prerequisite for constructing structurally coherent 3D room models.
+This study prioritizes the semantic segmentation of walls as a fundamental prerequisite for constructing structurally coherent 3D room models.
 Accurate recognition of structural boundaries is critical, as walls determine the topology of the entire building.
-Any error at this stage---whether a discontinuity in a wall segment or noise along its edge---propagates to the 3D generation phase, causing artifacts such as topological inconsistencies or distorted geometry.
-Our primary objective is to enhance the geometric fidelity of this specific component, establishing a reliable structural basis for subsequent vectorization algorithms used in Scan-to-BIM pipelines.
+Segmentation artifacts at this stage, such as discontinuities in wall segments or boundary noise, inevitably compromise the subsequent 3D generation phase, leading to topological inconsistencies or distorted geometry.
+Our primary objective is to enhance the geometric fidelity of this specific component, establishing a reliable structural basis for vectorization algorithms used in Scan-to-BIM pipelines.